 GBFB’s Registered Dietitians provide nutrition education throughout the communities we serve through educational programs and resources such as Click ‘N Cook and assistance with obtaining SNAP benefits.
 Our goal is to have lasting impact on the health of the children, families and seniors we serve and to be a leader in providing sustained access to nutritious foods.

 Our goal is to be a leader in providing nutritious food to sustain healthful eating and to create healthy communities.

-Rachel Caty, MPH, RDN, LDN, Manager of Nutrition, joined The Greater Boston Food Bank in April 2017.
-Her primary responsibilities are to develop and coordinate the Healthy Pantry Program, a video-based nutrition education program designed to educate agency staff; to manage the food bank’s online recipe website, Click ‘N Cook; and to assist in the roll-out and revision of the food bank’s first Nutrition Policy.
-She also teaches food safety courses to member agencies and precepts dietetic interns.
-Ms. Caty has a background in nutrition, public health, and program evaluation and is interested in food insecurity and functional nutrition.
-She received her Master of Public Health from the University of Michigan Ann Arbor and her Bachelor of Science from the University of Massachusetts Amherst.
+Laura Ortiz, MS, RD, LDN, Manager of Nutrition, joined The Greater Boston Food Bank in November 2022.
+Her primary responsibilities are to develop and coordinate the Healthy Pantry Program, a video-based nutrition education program designed to educate agency staff; to manage the food bank’s online recipe website, Click ‘N Cook; to teach food safety courses to member agencies; and to precept dietetic interns.
+Ms. Ortiz has a background in nutrition and is interested in food insecurity and functional nutrition.
+She previously worked as a nutritionist for the Women, Infants, and Children program.
+She received her Master of Science from Framingham State University and her Bachelor of Science from the University of Massachusetts Amherst.

-Check out the latest edition of
+Check out the latest edition of Nutritious Bytes